sseraj/exawind-benchmarks/exawind/NREL_5MW_Turbine/README.md

 Add generic description of NREL 5-MW Turbine cases

-Two variants of this simulation were performed: one with rigid blades and one with flexible blades modeled using OpenFAST.
+Two variants of this simulation are provided: one with rigid blades and one with flexible blades modeled using OpenFAST.